Skip to Page Content

 2.0 Professional Conduct

 A certified public accountant, or a public accountant holding a certificate or permit issued by this Board, agrees to comply with the Rules of Conduct contained in the Code of Professional Ethics of the American Institute of Certified Public Accountants.
-All changes in the Rules and Interpretations made by the American Institute of Certified Public Accountants (AICPA) shall automatically be made a part of these Rules and Regulations unless specifically rejected by the Board.
+All changes in the Rules and Interpretations made by the AICPA shall automatically be made a part of these Rules and Regulations unless specifically rejected by the Board.

 3.0 Definitions

-For purposes of the definition of “attest”, the Board adopts and incorporates by reference the AICPA’s Statements on Auditing Standards (SAS) as they existed as of May 25, 2016.
+For purposes of the definition of “attest”, the Board adopts and incorporates by reference the AICPA’s Statements on Auditing Standards SAS.

 Financial statements” means statements and footnotes related thereto that undertake to present an actual or anticipated financial position as of a point in time, or results of operations, cash flow, or changes in financial position for a period of time, in conformity with generally accepted accounting principles or another comprehensive basis of accounting.
 The term does not include incidental financial data included in management advisory service reports to support recommendations to a client; nor does it include tax returns and supporting schedules.